by Tom Barrance | Updated October 2025

 Canon EOS-M

 The original Canon EOS-M was the first mirrorless camera with a Canon APS-C sensor.
-At around $200/£150 or less used, it’s the most affordable camera you can buy for creative filmmaking.
+At around $200/£150 or less used, it might be the most affordable camera you can buy for creative filmmaking.
+(Canon have now stopped making the EOS-M series.)

 It’s really small and neat and produces lovely images.
 Downsides: the touchscreen interface is slow to use, there’s no eye-level viewfinder, and battery life is poor so you’ll need spares.